Docker Cheatsheet

 - List existing networks:

-- Create a network:
+docker network ls - Create a network:

-docker network create netName
+docker network create netName - Remove network:

-docker network rm netName
+docker network rm netName - Show network details:

-- Connect container to a network:
+docker network inspect - Connect container to a network:

-docker network connect networkName containerName
+docker network connect networkName containerName - Disconnect network from container:

 docker network disconnect networkName containerName